 Since 2014, West Cumbria Mining has been developing plans for the creation of an underground metallurgical coal mine, off the coast near Whitehaven in West Cumbria to supply the UK and European steel-making industry, which, in 2019, imported 52 million tonnes of seaborne metallurgical coal from the United States of America, Australia, Russia and Columbia.

-Cumbria is an area rich in mining history and experience and as the plans for our project have developed, we have looked to harness this knowledge in a modern mine, which will have the benefits of first-class levels of health and safety as well as a cleaner and more pleasant environment than the previous mines of Cumbria’s history.
+Cumbria is an area rich in mining history and experience; as the plans for our project have developed, we have looked to harness this knowledge in a modern mine which will have the benefits of first-class levels of health and safety as well as a much cleaner and more pleasant environment than the previous mines of Cumbria’s history.

-Throughout the development of our plans, we have undertaken an extensive programme of coal exploration, both onshore and offshore, and this proved the presence of high quality steel-making coal with very attractive properties including extremely low ash and phosphorus.
+Throughout the development of our plans, we have undertaken an extensive programme of coal exploration, both onshore and offshore, and this work has proven the presence of high-quality steel-making coal with very attractive properties (including extremely low ash and phosphorus).

-The results of this exploration work has allowed us to determine details such as the design of the mine, method of extraction and processing of the coal itself.
+The result of this exploration work has allowed us to finalise key aspects of the project such as the design of the mine, method of extraction and processing of the coal itself.